2021 Semeru eruption

-An eruption of Mount Semeru, a volcano in the East Java province of the Indonesian island of Java, began on 4 December 2021.
+An eruption of Mount Semeru, a volcano in East Java province of the Indonesian island of Java, began on 4 December 2021.
 The eruption began after heavy precipitation caused the collapse of the lava dome at the summit.
 Pyroclastic flows and lahars damaged at least 5,205 homes and several public buildings.
 At least 69 people died, 104 more were injured, while more than five remain missing.

 Background

 Semeru is one of more than 100 active volcanoes in Indonesia.
 At 3,676 meters in elevation, it is the highest volcano on the island.
 The volcano is part of a chain of volcanic mountains stretching from northern Sumatra to the Lesser Sunda Islands.
 Volcanism in Indonesia is mainly associated with the offshore subduction of the Australian Plate beneath the Sunda Plate.
 The oldest record of an eruption was from 1818.
 Since then, major eruptions have occurred in 1941, 1942, 1945, 1946, 1947, 1950, 1951, 1952, 1953, 1954, 1955–1957, 1958, 1959, 1960, 1977, and 1978–1989.
 A minor eruption occurred in January 2021 with no casualties reported.
 The 4 December eruption was the latest in a series of explosive eruptions on the volcano since 2014.
 Recent eruptions on the volcano have been accompanied by pyroclastic flows, eruption columns, and debris avalanches.